-Her best-selling book Not Just Lucky, a career manifesto for millennial women, was published by Penguin in June 2017.
+Jamila's best-selling book Not Just Lucky, a career manifesto for millennial women, was published by Penguin in June 2017 and long listed for the Australian Book Industry Awards in 2018.
 Former Prime Minister Julia Gillard has called it, ‘feisty and inquisitive, a fresh take on modern feminist issues.’

-In 2014 Jamila was named one of Cosmopolitan’s 30 Most Successful Women Under 30 and in 2015, was listed as one of Australia’s 100 Women of Influence by the Australian Financial Review.
+In 2014 Jamila was named one of Cosmopolitan’s 30 Most Successful Women Under 30 and in 2015 and was listed as one of Australia’s 100 Women of Influence by the Australian Financial Review.
 In 2017 she was included in the Weekly Review’s top ten list of young rising stars in Melbourne.